rcmadden/meme-generator/README.md

     Accepts dynamic user input through a command-line tool and a Flask web service.

     Random selects a random image and a random quote.
-Then writes the quote text to a random location on the 'y' axis location of the image.
+Then writes the quote text to a random location on the 'y' axis of the image.

 Instructions for setting up and running the program:
     Includes a simple cli utlity in meme.py.
 The utility can be run from the terminal by invoking with: